jvs-alpha/mailing-automation/README.md

 * Insert the data to the server
 * Learn about neo4js

+## WORKING ON
+* changing the system from uni-user to multi-user
+* ReadDB is in progress

 ## TO REMEMBER
 * The Value received by the api will be M,F but the values in the DB will be 01,00